cnrancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 ### Import `local` Cluster

-By default Rancher server will detect and import the `local` cluster it's running on.
-User with access to the `local` cluster will essentially have "root" access to all the clusters managed by Rancher server.
+By default Rancher Server will detect and import the `local` cluster it's running on.
+User with access to the `local` cluster will essentially have "root" access to all the clusters managed by Rancher Server.

 If this is a concern in your environment you can set this option to "false" on your initial install.